-The New Military Spouse Support Program was designed to mentor and provide support to new military spouses as well as improving the morale and welfare of our military community.
+Our New Military Spouse Support Program was designed to mentor and provide support to new military spouses as well as to improve the morale and welfare of our military community.

 HOW IT WORKS

-WHAT WE OFFER TO YOU
+WHAT WE OFFER YOU

-We are here to provide you peer-to-peer mentorship and educate you on the resources available to you and your family.
-We also host webinars once a month, blogs, live videos on social media channels, monthly newsletters, video series on YouTube with helpful tips and information and much more.
-To request a mentor, fill out the New Spouse Survey.
+We are here to provide you with peer-to-peer mentorship and educate you on the resources available to you and your family.
+We also host webinars once a month, blogs, live videos on social media channels, monthly newsletters, video series on YouTube with helpful tips and information, and much more.
+To request a mentor, fill out the New Spouse Survey below.

 Our NMSSP Team provides constant support to our mentors who are the guiding force behind the program.
-We are so grateful for the team of volunteers that are dedicated to the success of this program and supporting our military families.
+We are so grateful for our team of volunteers that are dedicated to the success of this program and supporting our military families.
 To become a mentor, fill out of the form on the “Contact Us” page and our team will be in touch soon.

-With new spouses working with a community of mentors, spouses feel like they have the support they need to overcome the hardships of military life.
+In working with a community of mentors, new milspouses feel like they have the support they need to overcome the hardships of military life.
 Strong and empowered spouses are more comfortable getting involved and becoming part of their communities, no matter where they may be assigned.